Skills for Learning & Work

 Overall aims and purpose

 The aim of the module is to help the students to learn effectively and develop a range of key and transferable skills in context of their own personal styles and approaches.
 The content will help students feel confident in their abilities to work with children, young people and other professionals and reflect on their own practice.
 It enables students to identify their current strengths and weaknesses in setting personal targets as part of the process of becoming an independent learner.
 This is the foundation for understanding and engaging with continual development which will benefit both students and the children and young people they work with.
 It will also focus on the oral and written communication skills needed to undertake a degree programme, and to help students understand their learning behaviour and that of others to gain motivation and confidence.
+This module also contains the Bangor Oral Presentation Sessions (BOPS) and sessions will be held during Semester 2.

 This module will consider several elements which will assist you in your studies as well as prepare you for the world of work and help you fulfil your potential.
 This module will consider a range of learning theories, including the intellectual theories of Gardner, Salvey, Mayer and others; and how these are relevant to the personal learning methods of our students.
 The content of the modules will connect with your Personal Development Plan.